MohamadRizk-Official/subway-surfers-cv/README.md

 ## Key design decisions

-**Pose over hand tracking** — Using `mp.solutions.pose` instead of `mp.solutions.hands` captures full-body gestures including squat detection, which hand-only tracking cannot do.
+**Pose over hand tracking** — Using `mp.solutions.pose` instead of `mp.solutions.hands` captures full-body gestures including knee detection, which hand-only tracking cannot do.

 **Shoulder-width scaling** — All thresholds are calculated relative to the distance between your shoulders (`shw`), so the controller works at any distance from the camera.